 A sample of CSF is needed.
-This sample is usually taken with a lumbar puncture.
-This is called a spinal tap.
+This sample is usually done with a lumbar puncture, or a spinal tap.

-The sample is sent to the laboratory, where it is placed in a special dish (called a culture medium).
-The laboratory personnel watch to see if bacteria, fungi, or viruses grow in the dish.
+The sample is sent to the laboratory.
+There, it is placed in a special dish called a culture medium.
+Laboratory staff then observe if bacteria, fungi, or viruses grow in the dish.
 Growth means there is an infection.

 How to Prepare for the Test

-For information on how to prepare for the procedure to obtain the CSF sample, see spinal tap.
+Follow instructions on how to prepare for a spinal tap.

 Why the Test is Performed